kxcontrib/space-weather/spaceweather.md

 ## SVM Model
 A SVM was used to recreate the baseline model outlined in McGranaghan et al., 2018.

 The baseline model uses the first two datasets to predict scintillation events an hour ahead.
-For this method, a total of 40,000 random data points from 2015 were selected, taking data from each CHAIN receiver.
+For this method, a total of 40,000 random data points were selected from 2015, taking data from each CHAIN receiver.

 We aim to improve upon this model by:
    - Considering data on a receiver-by-receiver basis, while adding localized features, to account for the geospatial element in the data.